PapersOfMathieuNls/clever-commit/combined.md

 # Related Work {#sec:relwork}

-Our approach, CLEVER, is related to two research areas: defects predictions and patch generation.
+Our approach, CLEVER, is related to two research areas: defect prediction and patch generation.

 ## File, Module and Risky Change Prediction

-Most approaches aiming to predict risky changes within a repository use code and process metrics.
-It exists several well-known metric suites such as the CK metrics suite [@Chidamber1994] or the Briand's coupling metrics [@Briand1999a].
-These metrics suites have been used, with success, to predit defects by Subramanyam *et al.* [@Subramanyam2003] and Gyimothy *et al.* [@Gyimothy2005] in the past.
+Existing studies for predicting risky changes within a repository rely mainly on code and process metrics.
+As discussed in the introduction section, Rosen et al. [@Rosen2015]  developed  Commit-guru a tool that relies on building  models from historical commits using code and process metrics (e.g., code complexity, the experience of the developers, etc.) as the main features.
+There exist other studies that leverage code several  metric suites such as the CK metrics suite [@Chidamber1994] or the Briand's coupling metrics [@Briand1999a].
+These metrics have been used, with success, to predict defects  as shown by Subramanyam *et al.* [@Subramanyam2003] and Gyimothy *et al.* [@Gyimothy2005].

-Further improvements to these metrics have been left by Nagappan *et al.* [@Nagappan2005; @Nagappan2006]  and  Zimmerman *et al.* [@Zimmermann2007; @Zimmermann2008] who used static analyzer and call-graphes.
+Further improvements to these metrics have been proposed by Nagappan *et al.* [@Nagappan2005; @Nagappan2006]  and  Zimmerman *et al.* [@Zimmermann2007; @Zimmermann2008] who used  call graphs as the main artifact for computing code metrics with a static analyzer.

-Another technique is to use data mined from the source code repository such as churns to assess the quality of a change [@Nagappan].
-Then, Hassan *et al* and Ostrand *et al* used past changes and defects to predict buggy locations (e.g., [@Hassan2005], [@Ostrand2005]).
-Their approaches are able to highlights the locations that are the most likely to introduce a defect using heuristics.
+Nagappan *et al.* et proposed a technique that uses data mined from source code repository such as churns to assess the quality of a change [@Nagappan].
+Hassan *et al* and Ostrand *et al* used past changes and defects to predict buggy locations  [@Hassan2005], [@Ostrand2005].
+Their methods rely on various heuristics to identify the locations that are most likely to introduce a defect.
 Kim *et al* [@Kim2007a] proposed the bug cache approach, which is an improved technique over Hassan and Holt's approach [@Hassan2005].
-Rahman and Devanbu found that, in general, process-based metrics perform as good as or better than code-based metrics [@rahman2013].
+Rahman and Devanbu found that, in general, process-based metrics perform as good as  code-based metrics [@rahman2013].

-Other studies aiming to predict risky changes used the entropy of a given change [@Hassan2009] and the size of the change combined with files being changed [@Kamei2013].
+Other studies that aim to predict risky changes use the entropy of a given change [@Hassan2009] and the size of the change combined with files being changed [@Kamei2013].

-Our work shares a similar goal to works on the prediction of risky changes.
-However, CLEVER takes a different approach in that it leverages dependencies of a project to determine risky changes.
+These techniques operate at different levels of the systems and may require the presence of the entire source code.
+In addition, the reliance of metrics may result of false positives.
+We need a way to to validate whether a suspicious change is indeed risky.
+In this paper,  we address this issue using a two-phase process that combines the use of metrics to detect suspicious risky changes, and code matching to increase the detect accuracy.
+As we will show in the evaluation section, CLEVER reduces the number of false positives while keeping good accuracy.
+In addition, CLEVER  operates at commit-time for preventing the introduction of faults before they reach the code repository.
+Through interactions with Ubisoft developers, we found that this integrates well with the workflow of developers.

 ## Automatic Patch Generation

-One advantage of CLEVER over other defect prediction techniques is that it provides a solution to the problem at hand.
-Consequently, we must also investigate the litterature in automatic patch generation.
+One feature of CLEVER  is the ability to propose fixes that can help developers correct the detected risky commit.
+This is similar in principle to the work on automatic patch generation.
-Pan *et al.* and  Kim *et al.* proposed two approaches that extract fix patterns and try to apply them.
-Pan *et al.*  identified 27 patterns and were able to fix 45.7 - 63.6 \% of bugs using of their patterns.
+Pan *et al.* and  Kim *et al.* proposed two approaches that extract and apply fix patterns [REF].
+Pan *et al.*  identified 27 patterns and were able to fix 45.7% - 63.6% of bugs using of the proposed patterns.
-The patterns found by Kim *et al.* are mined from human-written patch and, they were able to successfully generated patches for 27 of 119 bugs.
-The tool by Kim *et al.*, named PAR, is similar to the second part of CLEVER (i.e the fix proposal part) as we also mine potential fixes from human-written patches in the history.
-In our work we do not generate patches, however, but only propose known patches to the developers.

-It has also been shown that patch generation is usefull not only to fix a bug but to understand the causes in debugging sessions [@tao2014automatically].
+The patterns found by Kim *et al.* are mined from human-written patches and were able to successfully generate patches for 27 out of 119 bugs.
+The tool by Kim *et al.*, named PAR, is similar to the second part of CLEVER where we propose fixes.
+Our approach also mines potential fixes from human-written patches found in the historical data.
+In our work, we do not generate patches,  but instead  propose known patches to developers for further assessment.
+It has also been shown that patch generation is useful in understanding and debugging the causes of faults [@tao2014automatically].

-Finally, patch generation is a complex tasks as human developer are expecting high-quality patches to be proposed by the tools and approaches of researchers.
-Several studies classified what is an acceptable quality for an automatically generated patch  [@Dallmeier; @le2012systematic; @le2015should].
+Despite the advances in the field of automatic patch generation, this task remains overly complex.
+Developers expect from tools high quality patches that can be safely deployed.
+Many studies proposed a classification of what is considered  an acceptable quality patch for an automatically generated patch technique to be adopted in industry [@Dallmeier; @le2012systematic; @le2015should].

 # The CLEVER Approach {#sec:CLEVERT}